 Contact a Licensed Air Conditioning Installer

 Although you can draft up plans and ideas on your own, ultimately, you will need a licensed installer to get the job done.
-If you want, contact a HVAC technician early on and they can go through the whole air conditioning design process with you from start to finish.
+If you want, contact an HVAC technician early on, and they can go through the whole air conditioning design process with you from start to finish.

 Otherwise, they will work with your plan to create the perfect outcome.
 You can rest assured the best air conditioning system will be installed for the utmost satisfaction.